Paid Time Off

 Closures and Special Holidays—Dismissal from work or closure of agency offices due to weather conditions or other emergencies, excused absence granted by executive order, and other unexpected paid time off without charge to leave may disrupt plans to use scheduled annual leave.
 Workdays on which a federal activity is closed are considered nonwork days for leave purposes, and employees are not charged annual leave.
 If such circumstances result in an employee being unable to reschedule and use “use or lose” leave before the end of the leave year, the leave will be forfeited.
 When “use or lose” leave is forfeited under such conditions, it cannot be restored.

 Extended Excused Absence—Being placed on extended excused absence does not relieve you of the responsibility to schedule any annual leave that would otherwise be forfeited.
 If you fail to request the use of annual leave that would otherwise be forfeited, the agency cannot restore it to you.

 Leave Year Dates

 A leave year begins on the first day of the first full biweekly pay period in a calendar year and ends on the day immediately before the first day of the first full biweekly pay period in the following calendar year.

 Employees generally must use annual leave in excess of a maximum amount of accrued annual leave allowable for them (240 hours for most employees) by the end of a leave year or they will lose it.
 However, leave may be restored under certain circumstances (see Restoration of Forfeited Annual Leave, above).
-The dates in the table apply to most employees; however, some agency payroll systems use a different pay period schedule.
+The dates in the table apply to most employees; however, some agency payroll systems use a different pay period sched.
 Contact your agency to verify the dates.